 Autumn driving brings many changes for road users, from dazzlingly blinding sunlight to the first icy windscreen of the season.
-Plan ahead to avoid being caught out.

 Avoid driving over wet leaves